rae-ralston/solidity-intro-first-contract/web3-intro/walkthrough-notes-web3-1.0beta.md

     //> 'contract HelloWorld {\nfunction displayMessage() constant returns (string) {\nreturn "Hello from Smart contract";\n}\n}\n'
     ```

-1. compile the contract
+1. compile the contract:

-  - `let compiled = solc.compile(source)`
+    `let compiled = solc.compile(source)`

-1. see the compiled contract & save into a variable
+1. see the compiled contract & save into a variable:

-  - `let compiledContract = compiled.contracts[':HelloWorld']`
+    `let compiledContract = compiled.contracts[':HelloWorld']`

 1. **see the EVM bytecode:** this is what our contracts compile to.
 When we deoploy to the network, this is what we're actually deploying!

-  - `compiledContract.bytecode`
+    `compiledContract.bytecode`

 1. **see the EVM opcodes:** the opcodes map in a 1 to 1 relationship to the bytecode
   - `compiledContract.opcodes`